MrOlm/inStrain/docs/tutorial.rst

 Tutorial #2) Running inStrain using a public genome database
 ---------------------------------------------------------------

 If you don't want to assemble and bin your metagenomic samples it is also possible to run inStrain using publicly available reference genomes.
 Here we will go through a tutorial on how to do this with the `UHGG genome collection <https://www.nature.com/articles/s41587-020-0603-3>`_, a collection of all microbial species known to exist in the human gut.
-The steps in this tutorial could be repeated with any set of genomes though.
+The steps in this tutorial could be repeated with any set of genomes though, including genomes assembled from non-industrialized human populations, as available at the following link - https://doi.org/10.5281/zenodo.7782709

 Preparing a genome database
 ++++++++++++++++++++++++++++